dusanlazic/avala/docs/docs/server/submitter.md

     from typing import Any, Literal

     def setup() -> Any:
+        """
+        Gets called before the Avala server starts accepting flags.
+Use it to establish a TCP connection to the flag submitting service, initiate a session, etc.

-        # Object you return will be passed to every submit call
+        Object returned from this function will be passed as the second argument to the submit function.
+        """
         return {}

     def submit(flag: str, context: Any) -> tuple[Literal["accepted", "rejected", "requeued"], str]:

-        # Submit a batch of flags, get the responses and determine statuses of each of the flags
+        """
+        Submits a single flag to the flag checking service.
+Returns a tuple containing the flag's status (accepted, rejected, or requeued) and the response message from the service.

+        Use this when the flag checking service allows submitting only one flag at the time (e.g. over TCP).
+        """

         return "accepted", "FLAG_3B37DF144CE4A83566BB OK"

     def teardown(context: Any):
-        # Teardown the context if needed
+        """
+        Gets called during the shutdown process to clean up any resources, such as closing the connection and similar.
+        """
         pass
     ```